 Bradley Cooper looks like the real Chris Kyle, both in terms of build and beard.
 I remember the book describing the baseball cap and bullet holster that Cooper sports in the movie.
 Cooper’s accent is more distracting than that of the audiobook narrator, though.
 It’s not bad, it’s just too much, especially after listening to the real deal.

 The scene in which Chris meets his future wife Taya, played by Sienna Miller, is awkward to watch, but I’m not sure who to blame.
 The actors?
 The writers?
 Clint Eastwood, even?
 In any case, I remembered Chris noting in the book that Taya was wearing leather pants when they first met.
 This trivial detail is mentioned in the movie.

 The movie ends with the somber scene of Chris leaving his family for a fateful trip with a troubled ex-Marine.
-The movie is unflinching in its depiction of violence, at least in Iraq, but thankfully Clint Eastwood doesn’t show the killings of Chris and his friend Chad Littlefield.
+The movie is unflinching in its depiction of violence, at least in Iraq, but thankfully Clint Eastwood doesn’t show the killings of Chris and his friend Chad Littlefield at the hands of a stranger whom they were trying to befriend.
 Footage of the real Chris Kyle’s funeral procession and ceremony are shown with the credits.

 I’ve always been drawn to war stories in print and on film, but I’m starting to get tired of them.
-Still, I would recommend American Sniper to anyone in the same situation as me because of this movie’s earnest attempt to show both sides of that coin.
+Still, I would recommend American Sniper to anyone who’s in the same situation as me because of the movie’s earnest attempt to show both sides of that proverbial coin.